Darkness, Darkness

 "Darkness, Darkness" is a song written by Jesse Colin Young in 1969, which has been covered by many artists.
 Young's band The Youngbloods released a version on their 1969 album Elephant Mountain.
 They released a version of the song as a single twice: in 1969, which reached #124 on the Billboard chart, and in 1970, which reached #86 on the chart.
+The violin was played by David Lindley.

+Screaming Trees covered the song for 1994s True Lies soundtrack.

 Robert Plant released a version of the song as a single in 2002 that reached #27 on the rock chart.
 It was featured on his 2002 album Dreamland.
+Eric Burdon released his cover in 1980.